Frequently Asked Questions from Charitable Organizations and Paid Solicitors

 My organization is located outside the State of

 Does my organization/private foundation/client need to file a Form 990PF with Public Charities?
 Per Internal Revenue Services instructions for private foundations filing the Form 990PF, the IRS requires that a foundation which files a 990PF with the IRS also file a copy with the State Attorney General’s office in the State in which it is located.
-(Thus, if a foundation is located in Connecticut, it needs to file its Form 990PF with the Connecticut Attorney General's Office.)
-This is an IRS rule that is not part of the Connecticut Solicitation Act, and further information can be obtained from the Attorney General’s office.
+(Thus, if a foundation is located in Connecticut, it needs to send a copy of its Form 990PF to: Connecticut Attorney General's Office, 55 Elm St., 4th Flr., Hartford, CT 06105) This is an IRS rule that is not part of the Connecticut Solicitation Act, and further information can be obtained from the Attorney General’s office.
 If the foundation solicits funds or charitable contributions, or if it is a privately-funded foundation and solicits funds from the public, it should be registered with Public Charities and also send a copy of the Form 990PF to the Attorney General's office per IRS instructions.
 If it is strictly privately-funded it only needs to file with the Attorney General's Office.

 Does a claim for exemption need to be re-filed?
 No, a claim of exemption is only filed once, as long as the charity continues to qualify for the exemption.
 For example, if an organization claims an exemption using the $50,000 threshold exemption, and it goes over the limit 2 out of 3 years, it will need to register.
 If it then goes back under $50,000 threshold, it may reapply for exemption.